tychonievich/cs3330-s2022/markdown/testing.md

 You should be able to

 - do anything you could do on a midterm
+    - note: I always ask corrected versions of any questions I had to drop or grade leniently due to ambiguities in the question text on the midterm
 - (cache performance)
     - count the hits and misses of cache accesses for a given piece of code and cache structure
     - analyze the locality of code before and after loop reorderings and blocking